GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ## Config Sync

-Config Sync is a Kubernetes operator that allows managing Kubernetes resources in a GitOps approach, in which the configurations are stored in the Git repository and automatically pulled by the operator to be applied.

 In this section, you install the Config Sync operator.

+Config Sync is a Kubernetes operator that allows managing Kubernetes resources in a GitOps workflow, in which the configurations are stored in the Git repository and automatically pulled by the operator to be applied.

 1. Download the Config Sync operator YAML file: